 To the best of my knowledge, secondary market payees are all receiving their payments while the matter is being litigated.
 In addition to the AG matter, a class action case was filed against Access.
 Remarkably, the Attorney General fought this class action and prevailed, taking money AWAY from the very residents he’s supposed to protect!
 Indeed, this more and more looks like a vendetta case by the attorney general as it’s been years that this has been going on, and the sellers had a viable offer of cash compensation thru the class action.
 To my knowledge, no payments have been reversed or orders unwound.

-There is a slight risk of carrier insolvency, but it is quite rare and to my knowledge state guarantee funds do have precedence in protecting structured settlement payees and tertiary (secondary) payees.
-It is difficult to get a definitive answer on this topic, and state guarantee funds shouldn’t be used in sales presentations anyway, but the situation of Executive Life of NY gives guidance. http://www.gabenefitsco.com
+There is a slight risk of carrier insolvency, but it is quite rare.
+State guarantee funds can not be used in sales presentations, but Purchasers can look to the situation of Executive Life of NY to give guidance. http://www.gabenefitsco.com

 Finally, for statistical guidance on reversals of enrolled orders, another source of data are the offering documents of the securities offered by larger players like JG Wentworth and others.
 In those offerings would be statistical evidence of default rates.
 Alternatively, here are links to AMBest and Moody’s underwriting guidelines for asset-backed securities in this industry, published in 2011 but largely still valid.